zephyrproject-rtos/zephyr/samples/net/gptp/README.rst

     mkdir build
     cd build
     cmake ..
+    make
     cp daemons/gptp/gptp_cfg.ini build/daemons/gptp/
     cd build/daemons/gptp

-Edit the gptp_cfg.ini file and set the neighborPropDelayThresh to 10000 as the default value 800 is too low if you run the gPTP in FRDM-K64F.
+Edit the :file:`gptp_cfg.ini` file and set the neighborPropDelayThresh to 10000 as the default value 800 is too low if you run the gPTP in FRDM-K64F.

 Then execute the daemon with correct network interface and the configuration